From initial consult through to completion, your job will proceed through the following stages:

 Upon initial acceptance of our quote, a project manager will sit with you to discuss your timetable and possible issues that may arise in your project.

 An important part of this is a design review with our dedicated project managers.
 Most projects we receive are only 70% designed; our in-house project managers know what is needed to bring them up to 100%, plus they’ll ask the questions the builder may not have thought of to ensure your project is installed on site with minimal fuss.
 This then reduces the risk for issues on site, and ensures the only variations are the ones you ask for!

 Our project managers are employed to have a vested interest in your project.
-They will spend time to understand the critical dates and unique features of your project.
-We conduct free session with consultants and the builder to flesh out design issues, and conduct strict ITPs to ensure all the questions are asked before the steelwork is made.
+They will spend the time to understand the critical dates and unique features of your project.
+We conduct a free session with consultants and the builder to flesh out design issues and conduct strict ITPs to ensure all the questions are asked before the steelwork is made.

 3. RFI Process